AdrianFSN/P_BE_Avanzado/README.md

 # Nodepop

-## practicaFund_Node_Mongo
+## P_BE_Avanzado

-The task requests to build an API to serve advertisements.
-This content would be used in applications aimed to sell/buy second hand items.
+This task request to improve the API we built some months ago for Nodepop, a second hand store.
+The basics are the same, but some new features have been added and documented accordingly.

 Our data base is set in Mongo DB and we are going to use Nodejs to build our asset:

 Install dependencies.